roman-milk/roman-milk.github.io/forbidden-fruit-20.md

+===

- ****** Forbidden Fruit ****** bydirty_geezer© You lean forward, bringing your lips to his, and he responds, kissing you back hard, I can see your tongues sliding together, exploring each others mouths.
+You lean forward, bringing your lips to his, and he responds, kissing you back hard, I can see your tongues sliding together, exploring each others mouths.
 His hand now finds your pussy, and he must realise you are wearing no knickers.
 This seems to spur him on, his kissing becoming more passionate, more intense.
 You spread your legs wantonly now, opening them up so anyone glancing in your direction can see plenty of thigh, and see that this man has his fingers now fucking you, his arm moving in and out.

  I'm watching so intently that I fail to notice that his two friends have noticed his 'conquest', and have moved closer, watching the fun.
 They're standing close enough that they must be able to see your pussy, and the fingers working their magic on you.
 I wonder what will happen, hoping the audience doesn't upset you, or their friend.